Gamification & More

 More Nodes, More Stake

-As you learned in the subnet section, each subnet must maintain a minimum delegate stake balance at all times that increases with inflation and the size of the subnet; otherwise, it will be removed.
+As previously learned earlier in the documentation (see Understanding Subnets), each subnet must maintain a minimum delegate stake balance at all times, which increases with inflation and the subnet's size; otherwise, it will be removed.

 Inflation